Master Services Agreement (MSA)

 Service Description and Service Targets

 Purpose.
-This Schedule defines exactly what is included with Managed IT, how to engage support, operating targets, and what is out of scope.
+This Schedule defines precisely what is included with Managed IT, how to engage support, operating targets, and what is out of scope.
 These targets are not SLAs and do not include service credits.

 A1.
 Scope of Managed IT